 Each year thousands of Martin County residents are involved in car accidents.
 Here are 3 reasons to choose chiropractic care after a car accident.
 Some car accidents cause minor damage while others cause major damage.
 The severity of the damage to vehicles and the severity of the injuries vary.
 Did you know that the vehicle […]

 Your upper back hurts and your hands are swollen and feel heavy.
-As you read the symptoms of T4 syndrom, you realize that if you look at them long enough, you could swear they’re turning blue.
+As you read the symptoms of T4 syndrome, you realize that if you look at your hand long enough, you could swear they’re turning blue.

 T4 syndrome can be confused with carpal tunnel syndrome, myofascial pain syndromes, cervical spine degenerative conditions, thoracic outlet syndrome, cardiac pain and pain originating from the viscera.

-It is crucial that you seek the advice of a qualified healthcare professional if you are experiencing any of the symptoms of T4 syndrome to rule out the possibility of more serious conditions.
+It is crucial that you seek the advice of a qualified healthcare professional if you are experiencing any of the symptoms of T4 syndrome.

 What are the symptoms of T4 syndrome?

-The symptoms of T4 syndrome can vary but can present as:
+The symptoms of T4 syndrome can vary and presents as:

-- Paraesthesias in all five digits, or whole hand, or forearm-hand
+- An abnormal sensation tingling, pricking, chilling, burning, or numbness with no apparent physical cause in all five digits, or whole hand, or forearm-hand

 - Hands feel hot or cold